askmike/gekko/docs/extending/add_an_exchange.md

 It is advised to use a npm module to query an exchange.
 This will separate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://www.npmjs.com/package/bitstamp)).

 Finally Gekko needs to know how it can interact with the exchange, so add a static method `getCapabilities()` that returns it's properties.
-The meaning of the properties are described [here](#capabilities).
+They are all described [here](#capabilities).

 ## Gekko Broker's expectations